TruongGiangPham-1/TruongGiangPham-1.github.io/docs/412-projects/412grad.md

 date: 2025-02-12 10:33:00 -0000
 ---
 Team member: Truong-Giang Pham

 Github : [link](https://github.com/TruongGiangPham-1/CMPUT503FinalProject/tree/main)

 ## Introduction
 Reinforcement learning methods have been used to control wheeled robots.
-The purpose of this grad project is to gain hands-on experience with the capabilities of the Proximal Policy Optimization (PPO) algorithm in learning and performing lane-following tasks.
+The purpose of this grad project is to gain hands-on experience with the capabilities of the Proximal Policy Optimization (PPO) algorithm in learning and performing lane-following tasks (Schulman et al, 2017).
 The initial goal was to compare it with a PID controller implementation, but that part was omitted from this project.

 For this project, I worked with Gym-Duckietown, a Duckietown simulator built on OpenAI’s Gym.
 This simulator allows full customization and simulation of the entire Duckietown environment.
 Using the simulator not only alleviates the challenges of working with real robots, but also enables large-scale generation of observations for training reinforcement learning agents.